-Proxies must be deposited with our transfer agent, Computershare Inc., at its address at Computershare Investor Services, PO Box 505000, Louisville, Kentucky 40233, no later than the last business day preceding the day of the Meeting, or with our Secretary on the day of the Meeting, in order for the proxies to be used at the Meeting.
+Proxies must be deposited with our transfer agent, Computershare Inc., at its address at Computershare Investor Services, PO Box 505000, Louisville, Kentucky 40233, no later than the last business day preceding the day of the Meeting or with our Secretary on the day of the Meeting in order for the proxies to be used at the Meeting.

-Class B Stock represented by properly executed proxies will be voted by the Management Nominees on any ballot that may be called for, unless the Class B Stockholder has directed otherwise, (i) for the election of each of the nominated directors (Matter 1 in the Notice of Meeting), and (ii) for the ratification of the appointment of the auditors for 2019 and authorization of the Audit Committee to fix the remuneration of the auditors (Matter 2 in the Notice of Meeting).
+Class B Stock represented by properly executed proxies will be voted by the Management Nominees on any ballot that may be called for, unless the Class B Stockholder has directed otherwise, (i) for the election of each of the nominated directors (Matter 1 in the Notice of Meeting), (ii) for the ratification of the appointment of the auditors for 2020 and authorization of the Audit Committee to fix the remuneration of the auditors (Matter 2 in the Notice of Meeting), (iii) for the approval, in an advisory (non-binding) vote, of the Company's executive compensation (Matter 3 in the Notice of Meeting), (iv) for the approval, in an advisory (non-binding) vote, that a stockholder vote to approve the Company's executive compensation (Matter 3) should occur every 3 years (Matter 4 in the Notice of Meeting) and (v) for the authorization of the issue of up to 1,250,000 shares of Class A Stock to the Oppenheimer Holdings Inc. 2014 Incentive Plan (Matter 5 in the Notice of Meeting).